 - Director of Studies, Modern and Medieval Languages (2nd and 4th years) MT 19 & LT 20

 - University Lecturer in German at the Faculty of Modern and Medieval Languages

 After studying and working as a lecturer at Trinity College, Dublin, she came to Cambridge in 1998 to take up a lectureship in German in the MML Faculty.
 Her doctoral dissertation was on verbal categories in Old Saxon.
-Her undergraduate languages were German and Russian, and I have spent longer periods abroad in Moscow, Copenhagen and Göttingen.
+Her undergraduate languages were German and Russian, and she has spent longer periods abroad in Moscow, Copenhagen and Göttingen.

 She has a particular research interest in Middle Low German, the language which was spoken by merchants associated with the Hanseatic League across Northern Europe from about 1350–1550.
 She collaborates with colleagues in Manchester and Gent on this project, which has major grant funding from the Government of Flanders.